 Information from cancer registries helps guide cancer prevention and control programs that are focused on changing certain behaviors (like smoking) and reducing other environmental risks.
-Cancer registries can help identify a need for cancer screening in a certain region or area.
+Cancer registries can help identify a need for increased cancer screening in a certain region or area.

 Collecting the information

 Registries are usually staffed with cancer registrars who have met stringent standards of training, testing, and continuing education.
 The highest level is Certified Tumor Registrar (CTR).
-These registrars locate timely, accurate, and complete cancer information to report to the registry.
+These registrars compile timely, accurate, and complete cancer information to report to the registry.

 Cancer registration begins with casefinding, or identifying people with cancer who have sought care at hospitals and other medical care settings.
-Most often, it’s the patient's doctor who starts the data record, noting the cancer site and type, patient demographics (certain aspects like gender, race, and age), and extent of disease (or stage) in the medical record.
+Most often, it’s the patient’s doctor who starts the data record, noting the cancer site and type, patient demographics (like gender, race, and age), and extent of disease (or stage) in the medical record.
 Some cancer registry programs require that the registrar summarize and record certain other information from the patient record, such as type of treatment, and follow up each year to track cancer recurrence and survival.

 Confidentiality of personal information